Stamp Duty Changes Benefit First Time Buyers

 Stamp Duty has always been an unwelcome addition to the cost of buying a home.

 Last week’s Budget sought to address that.
-The Chancellor announced significant changes to the Stamp Duty regime, with the aim of lessening the financial burden on people who want to buy their first home:
+The Chancellor announced significant changes to the Stamp Duty regime, to lessen the financial burden on people who want to buy their first home:

 - Stamp Duty has been abolished for first-time purchases up to £300,000.